shoumodip/ido.nvim/README.md

 And `FUNCTION` is a global Lua function, emphasis on global.
 I could'nt find a way to make it work with local functions, so unless you have a solution and create a pull request, global functions it is.
 Also the functions must ***not*** have the `'(<args>)'` part.
 There can be no parenthesis at the end used for calling a function.

 ### Global
 These are the keybindings used in every single instance of Ido.
 This is set in the `ido_keybindings` table.
-For example this is something a pshycopath would put in the keybindings.
+For example this is something a psychopath would put in the keybindings.

 ```lua
 ido_keybindings = {